EvanYu1013/url-shortener/README.md

 - `tags`: For categorizing links with tags.
 - `request_logs`: Logs detailed request information for analytics and routing decisions.
 - `rules`: Defines routing rules for dynamic traffic routing based on request information.
+- `scripts`: Used to store custom JavaScript code associated with each link.

 ## Environment Requirements